-Advent calendars are a much-loved tradition in the run up to Christmas but a new version of the advent calendar — the reverse advent calendar — is becoming increasingly popular — especially during the cost of living crisis.
+Advent calendars are a much-loved tradition in the run up to Christmas but the reverse advent calendar is becoming increasingly popular — especially during the cost of living crisis.

 What is a reverse advent calendar?